arableila33-code/123/README.md

 ---

-## Task 4: Detail View and Bug Fix (10 points)
+## Task 4: Detail View and Bug Fix (12 points)

 1. In the code, there is a blueprint with a route that should display the details of a specific product, but it unfortunately contains bugs.
-2. For some reason, the blueprint cannot be reached, and you must register it.
+For some reason, the blueprint cannot be reached, and you must register it.
-3. Add a link to this route in your table as an extra field.
-You need an `<a>` link that provides the correct product.
+2. Add a link to this route in your table as an extra field.
-4. The linked template contains several errors that you must fix.
+3. The linked template contains several errors that you must fix.
 The goal is to display the product’s attributes as text on the screen.
-5. If the product does not exist, display “Product not found” as text on the page.
+4. If the product does not exist, display “Product not found” as text on the page.

 ---

-## Task 5: JavaScript Functions (10 points)
+## Task 5: JavaScript Functions (14 points)

 1. Create a script file and include it in your HTML so that the result can be seen in the browser console.
 Use strict mode in your file.
 2. Solve the following tasks and log the results using `console.log()`: